 For more information regarding the Canadian Public Health Core Competencies, please visit the Public Health Agency of Canada's website.

 The Master of Public Health is a 16-month program.
 Students are accepted for a September start date and, if enrolled in full-time studies, are expected to meet the milestones listed below.
-Regardless of whether a student is enrolled in full- or part-time studies, all core course, with the execption of EPID 826 and EPID 827, must be completed prior to beginning EPID 887: Practicum II.
+Regardless of whether a student is enrolled in full- or part-time studies, all core course, with the exeception of EPID 826 and EPID 827, must be completed prior to beginning EPID 887: Practicum Placement.

 |1||1 - Fall||EPID 801: Introduction to Epidemiology